 Enjoy the view of the Taylor-Massey Creek as you embark on a nature hike through Warden Woods Ravine.
 With so many bird species present, bird watching is a must as you follow the Gus Harris Trail through the ravine.
 Love to explore?
 Warden Woods contains an array of vegetation as well, including some endangered species.
 Prefer to do something adventurous?
 In addition to the paved path, there a various foot trails as well, letting you choose you own adventure.

 In the 17th century, the area where Scarborough is today was inhabited by a couple of different indigenous groups, namely the Seneca and the Mississaugas.

 The European settlers arrived in 1793 to survey the land for possible settlement.
 In 1796 the British groups began flocking to the area.
 Some of the first settlers worked as stonemasons.
-David and Andrew Thompson, the first settlers, were responsible for the creation of the Thompson Settlement, which was a small village in the area.
+David and Andrew Thomson, the first settlers, were responsible for the creation of the Thomson Settlement, which was a small village in the area.